 Run into a resistive load, the vibrator primary contacts are adjusted thus.
 A tweaker who jumps in with a pair of pliers and no instruments cannot hope to duplicate this.
 Add secondary contacts and the mess can be imagined!
 Yet, they're the first to complain about the reliability of vibrators...

 As with most vibrators taken out of storage after many years, the insulating film that builds up on the contacts needs to be cleaned off.
 This is usually the cause of a vibrator not providing output, whether it starts or not.
-The driving coil contact seldom is affected this way, because it is made of silver and does not tarnish.
+The driving coil contact seldom is affected this way, because it is made of a precious metal and does not tarnish.
 It is also normally closed, and thus nothing gets in between the contacts when not in use.
-Mallory mentions that the film is tungsten oxide.
+Mallory mentions that the film is tungsten oxide which forms on power contacts.
 However, it seems to be more prevalent in vibrators where sponge rubber is used inside the can.
 In this case it appears to be a decomposition by-product (sulphur is one possibility).
 The film can be physically cleaned off the contacts by means of 600 grade sandpaper or a fine blade such as an X-acto knife.
 However, care must be taken not to upset the contact spacing.
-That means not unscrewing the stack as well!
 For this reason, I prefer to electrically clean the contacts where the film build up is fairly minor.
 Current limited high voltage will break through the insulation and burn it off.

 Another sensible aspect of design is that